->

 Click here to read all of the 33 Days And 33 Ways To Save Money And Reduce Debt posts.

-- List your debts – either from lowest balance to highest balance OR highest interest rate to lowest interest rate – and make minimum payments to all accounts.
+- List all debts – either from lowest balance to highest balance OR highest interest rate to lowest interest rate – and make minimum payments to all accounts.

 - Make an extra payment to the first account on your list.